BuraiLaplayce/non-delta-burai/README.md

 #### 3 - Finally, open the game and waits for it starts to download the new cards
 To see the new cards go to **Decks** and check the box **Alternate formats**.
 #### 4 - Wants to play with friends?
 The original serves doesn't allow you to play with custom cards.
-To do so I highly recommend to both players, that wants to play with these cards, install the mod and create a server using Hamashi, or any kind of programm like that, and join it.
+To do so I highly recommend to both players, that wants to play with these cards, install the mod and create a server using Hamachi, or any kind of programm like that, and join it.
 After that just **open the game** and go to **Lan + AI** create a room and wait your friend to join on it.

 ## Artwork Disclaimer